expo/expo/docs/pages/get-started/installation.md

 ### Installing Expo CLI

-The best way to get started with universal React is by using `expo-cli`.

 <TerminalBlock cmd={['# Install the command line tools', 'npm install --global expo-cli','', '# Create a new project', 'expo init my-project', 'cd my-project']} />

 > 😳 **Need help?** Try searching the [forums](https://forums.expo.io) &mdash; which are a great resource for troubleshooting.